 Please apply through Fellowship Match.

-Aalok was born and raised in Chicago, IL.
-He completed his undergraduate education at the University of Illinois, Chicago where he obtained degrees in Biochemistry and Psychology.
-He then completed medical school at Washington University in St. Louis as well as obtaining a masters degree in population health sciences.
-After medical school, Aalok moved to Houston, TX to complete his orthopedic surgery residency at Baylor College of Medicine and now is an Adult Reconstruction Fellow at OHSU.
-Aalok is thrilled to be at OHSU to expand his experience with both primary and revision arthroplasty and is excited to work with the team.
-In his free time, he enjoys spending time with his family and exploring the outdoors.
+Dr. Gregory Versteeg was born and raised in Cincinnati, Ohio.
+He completed his undergraduate education at the University of Dayton where he obtained a degree in Biochemistry.
+He then completed medical school at Ohio State College of Medicine.
+After medical school, he moved to Chicago, IL to complete his orthopedic surgery residency at Northwestern and now is an Adult Reconstruction Fellow at OHSU.
+Dr. Versteeg is thrilled to be at OHSU to expand his experience with both primary and revision arthroplasty and is excited to work with the team.
+In his free time, he enjoys golfing, hiking, skiing, and working out.

 As an extension of the faculty, fellows are responsible for participating in patient care, including operative care, inpatient care, call and clinics.
 Fellows are also responsible for resident education, and are required to participate in weekly basic scientific and clinical conferences, as well as clinical or basic research.
 The goal of the fellowship is to produce a well-rounded adult reconstruction surgeon who can provide a valuable contribution to the medical community.
 The main priorities are: 1) surgery and patient care; 2) research and education.

 OHSU Orthopaedics performs approximately 1000 arthroplasty cases per year.
 A recent year included 414 primary TKA, 425 primary THA, 146 TKA revisions, 129 THA revisions, 16 periacetabular osteotomies, 17 conversions of previous surgery to THA and 23 unicompartmental knee arthroplasty cases.
 Operative involvement will increase with maturity with a clear goal that the fellow is capable of operating independently and able to manage a complex adult reconstruction practice and case load by the end of the fellowship.